g4mp3a/g4mp3a/README.md

 - 👀 I’m interested in making the human condition a little better than I found it.
 - 🌱 I’m currently learning about myself.
 - 💞️ I’m looking to collaborate on making life a more pleasant experience for us.
-- Hit me up at https://linkedin.com/in/gautampriya
+- You can learn more about my professional life on my LinkedIn - https://linkedin.com/in/gautampriya